Optically Probing Tunable Band Topology in Atomic Monolayers

 We consider the setup in Fig.~\ref{fig:Scheme}(a), a group-V ML deposited on a substrate magnetized along $\hat{\bm{z}}$, with an applied out-of-plane electric field, $\mathcal{E}$.
 The ML contains A, B sublattices and $K$/$K'$ valleys, at which a low-energy effective Hamiltonian can be constructed.
 The Hilbert space $\{ | \phi_{A,\tau}^{\uparrow}\rangle, |\phi_{B,\tau}^{\uparrow}\rangle, |\phi_{A,\tau}^{\downarrow}\rangle, |\phi_{B,\tau}^{\downarrow} \rangle\}$ is given with basis functions using $p_{x,y}$ orbitals $|\phi_{A, \tau} \rangle=|- i \tau p_x^A + p_y^A \rangle $, $|\phi_{B, \tau} \rangle =| i \tau p_x^B + p_y^B \rangle$, and $\tau=\pm 1$ are $K$/$K'$ valley indices.
 The effective Hamiltonian, $H=H_0 + H_{ex} + H_U + H_R$, has contributions from the group-V ML, exchange, staggered potential, and Rashba spin-orbit coupling (SOC)~\cite{Dominguez2018:PRB}.
 In $H_0$ for the planar ML~\cite{Zhou2015:NL,Zhou2016:PRB,Zhou2018:npjQM,Song2014:NPGAM},

-$k_{x,y}$ are momenta measured from $K$/$K'$, $\lambda_{SO}$ is the effective on-site SOC, $\sigma_i$, $\tau_z$ and $S_z$ denote Pauli matrices for the orbital, valley, and spin degrees of freedom, respectively.
+$v_F$ is the Fermi velocity, $k_{x,y}$ are momenta measured from $K$/$K'$, $\lambda_{SO}$ is the effective on-site SOC, $\sigma_i$, $\tau_z$ and $S_z$ denote Pauli matrices for the orbital, valley, and spin degrees of freedom, respectively.
 A staggered exchange field induced in the ML arises from the magnetic proximity effect or atomic doping and leads to a term,